hed-hog/development/lib/libs/person/README.md

 # Document Type

-The **Document Type** module manages document type definitions used for categorizing documents associated with persons.
+The **Document Type** module manages document type definitions used for categorizing documents associated with person.
 It includes operations for creating, reading, updating, and deleting document types, with support for pagination and localization.

 ### Controller Endpoints